Foxino/stock-managment/README.md

 ### 29/11/2020
 * Fixed clarity issue on create account screen.
 (Showing "Passwords do not match" when user is empty)
-* [Experimental Feature] Added "Show hidden checkbox" to show/hide deleted entries.
+* [Experimental Feature] Added "Show hidden" checkbox to show/hide deleted entries.

 ### 26/11/2020